 Should you make your dissertation Open Access?

 There is no “right” pathway for managing your own copyright; there is a spectrum of options, all of which may make sense to different individuals in different scenarios.
 You already hold copyright when you create something in tangible form.
 Registering that copyright is necessary in order to defend that right against unapproved use (e.g., filing a lawsuit to collect statutory damages).
-Making your thesis or dissertation “Open Access” (depositing it with your institution where others may find and use it without encountering a pay-wall), and using a CC license to designate how and when others may use the work will maximize your scholarly visibility.
+Making your thesis or dissertation “Open Access” (depositing it with your institution where others may find and use it without encountering a pay-wall), and using a CC license to designate how and when others may use the work, will maximize your scholarly visibility.
 In rare cases (such as when your thesis or dissertation has commercial potential), you may want to embargo your work for a period of time or apply a more restrictive CC license.

 Decision Group Two: Using Other Copyrights